National Horticulture Mission

-National Horticulture Mission (NHM) is an Indian horticulture Scheme promoted by Government of India.
+The National Horticulture Mission (NHM) is an Indian horticulture scheme promoted by the Government of India.
 It was launched under the 10th five-year plan in the year 2005-06.
-While Government of India contributes 85%, 15% share is contributed by State Governments.
+The Government of India contributes 85%, while 15% is contributed by state governments.

 Objectives

 The NHM's key objective is to develop horticulture to the maximum potential available in the state and to augment production of all horticultural products (fruits, vegetables, flowers, coco, cashew nut, plantation crops, spices, medicinal aromatic plants) in the state.
 Other objectives include: